amd/ZenDNN/docs/zendnnl_build.md

 #### 4.2.2 Command Line Build

 The standalone build can be done using command line CMake configuration and build, giving command line CMake options as given in [Build Options](#3-build-options).
 However to assist the build process a bash script **ZenDNN/scripts/zendnnl_build.sh** is provided.
-In order to use ths script
+In order to use this script

 - Go to the `ZenDNN/scripts/` directory,
 - Invoke `source zendnnl_build.sh --help` to list down all the build options.